-- Foundational platform - stone or masonry, often stepping up hierarchically - · timber frame, - iian proportions an additive system in room-sized modules - jian proportions basically 10' x 20' modular bays - dougong brackets structural connection system of main beams to smaller beams and cross beams with multiple connections, leading to the support of the roof.
-Dougong brackets diffused the structural loads and were manipulated to curve upward in the traditional Chinese fashion.
-They resisted earthquake forces by flexing and distributing the loads and forces of the heavy roof transmitted down through the columns which were not founded into the ground. - decorative roof heavy tiled roof, corners and hip-rafters curving-upward, finial and corner carvings on roof.
+- Foundational platform - stone or masonry, often stepping up hierarchically - timber frame, - jian proportions an additive system in room-sized modules - jian proportions basically 10' x 20' modular bays - dougong brackets structural connection system of main beams to smaller beams and cross beams with multiple connections, leading to the support of the roof.
+Dougong brackets diffused the structural loads and could be manipulated to curve upward in the traditional Chinese fashion. - decorative roof tiled roof, corners and hip-rafters curving-upward, finial and corner carvings on roof.